 After making it back to my Subie from the waterfall hike, and frolicking around through a field of wild flowers, we ended the evening at the Sunflower Restaurant in downtown Crested Butte.
 This restaurant actually came highly recommended from a friend of mine who lives in town when Holly asked if I had suggestions for their reception dinner.
 I’m so glad they ended up picking it because it was such a cute place!
 All in all, I’d say my first Crested Butte elopement turned out to be everything I had dreamed of and then some, and I’m SO stoked to be heading back here for three more weddings and elopements this fall!

-If you are planning to elope in Crested Butte, I would absolutely love to be your wedding photographer.
-(And if you ask nicely, I just might take you to the waterfall 😉 Contact me and let’s make it happen!
+If you are planning to elope in Crested Butte, I’d love to help you find the perfect location so you can have the best day ever.
+Contact me and let’s make it happen!

 Shoutout to From the Ground Up Flowers for making Holly’s beautiful bouquet!